Get the code, build it, test it

 apt-get install build-essential libncurses5-dev gnutls-dev bison zlib1g-dev ccache

-On RedHat based distributions:
+On RPM based distributions:

 dnf builddep mariadb

 A few extra packages may be required to build other components.
+Extra packages may also apply if dependencies have been added since the OS version you are using.

 Please note that on some MacOS systems, the default bison version is a bit older than what we need to build MariaDB.
 Please try to install bison from Homebrew if you encounter grammar errors during the build process.